kbekher/react-todo-app/README.md

 - Rapid API

 # Demo
-A live demo of the React Products Catalog App is available at [DEMO](https://kbekher.github.io/react-todo-app/) .
+A live demo of the React Todo App is available at [DEMO](https://kbekher.github.io/react-todo-app/) .